Ousso11/Ousso11.github.io/_research_projects/3_lcsb.md

 ## Problem Statement & Motivation

-Modeling dynamic metabolic behavior is central to biomedical and biotechnological advances—ranging from drug design to microbial consortia engineering.
+Modeling dynamic metabolic behavior is central to biomedical and biotechnological advances, ranging from drug design to microbial consortia engineering.
 However, kinetic models are limited by incomplete biochemical data and parameterization difficulties.
-Recently, **generative machine learning** approaches like **REKINDLE** and **RENAISSANCE** have enabled rapid creation of dynamic models using trained neural network generators.
+Recently, **generative machine learning GAN** approaches like **REKINDLE** and **RENAISSANCE** have enabled rapid creation of dynamic models using trained neural network generators.

 But one question remains: *how can we control and repurpose these trained models to explore entirely new physiological behaviors or guide biotechnological applications?*